New England Public Schools: High School Football

 Regent exited the cooperative agreement in 2000 to form a new cooperative agreement, and eventually a new high school, with neighboring Mott.

 Mike Schatz, the coach of all four championship teams, erected a sign on his land outside of New England in 2016 to celebrate the city's football success.
 Schatz was inducted into the North Dakota High School Coaches Association Hall of Fame in 2010.
 In his career, he compiled 203 wins and was named 9-man coach of the year three times.
 He also coached New England to a state runner-up finish in 1985.

 Facing the possibility of not having enough male students to continue fielding its own team, New England formed a football cooperative agreement in 2006 with neighboring Dickinson Trinity, but exited that agreement in 2016 to form a new cooperative with Mott-Regent in 2017.
-They now play as part of the Mott-Regent-New England Wildfire.
+They began playing as part of the Mott-Regent-New England Wildfire.
 In 2014, the New England Booster Club began efforts to revive football in the community by starting a youth program.
-They play teams from communities across the southwest North Dakota region.
-Beginning in 2022, the schools renamed the high school and junior high football teams the Hettinger County Huskies.
+They began playing teams from communities across the southwest North Dakota region.
+Beginning in 2022, the Mott-Regent-New England co-op was renamed and the high school and junior high football teams became the Hettinger County Huskies.